oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 ### 4.4 add more here
 others are free to put their needs here

-## 5. Oasis OpenC2 wrt Plugfest/Hackathon
+## 5. OASIS OpenC2 TC relationship to Plugfest/Hackathon
-blah blah on it is open to all and therefore NOT an OASIS meeting where OASIS intellectual property sharing rules apply.
+The OpenC2 plugfest/hackathon is open to all interested participants whether OASIS members or not, and therefore is NOT a meeting of the Technical Committee itself.
+The OASIS rules governing TC meetings, including provisions of the OASIS IPR policy, do not apply and any outputs from the event are not 'contributions' as defined in OASIS rules.
+Members of the TC who wish to formally contribute any outputs from the event to the TC must (as with any contribution) be sure that they have sufficient rights in the material to do so.

-Get better wording from Chet
+OASIS and the OpenC2 TC welcome participation by all interested parties.
+Participants who are not OASIS members but are interested in joining in the work being done by the TC are welcome to contact the event chairs for information on the opportunities available.

 ## 6. Info for Participants
 The slide decks from the Nov 5th prep meeting